Naraka: Bladepoint

-Naraka: Bladepoint (Chinese: 永劫无间, pinyin: yǒngjiéwújiān) is an action-adventure battle royale game developed by 24 Entertainment and published by NetEase Games Montreal.
-It is a battle royale game where up to 60 players fight each other to be the last one standing.
+Naraka: Bladepoint (永劫无间 (yǒngjiéwújiàn, 永劫無間, wing5 gip3 mou4 gaan3)) is a free-to-play wuxia action battle royale game developed by 24 Entertainment and published by NetEase Games Montreal.
+It is a game where up to 60 players fight each other to be the last one standing.
 The game incorporates martial arts-inspired melee combat and features a rock-paper-scissors combat system.
 There are vast arsenals of melee and ranged weapons to choose from, as well as a grappling hook that can be used for both combat and traversal.
 In addition, each hero has unique skills and talents, allowing for customization to suit your play style.
 The game was released for Windows in August 2021 and was ported to Xbox Series X/S on June 23, 2022.
-Versions for Xbox One and PlayStation 5 are also in development.
+An Xbox One version was later released on December 22, 2022.
+PlayStation 5 port of the game was released on July 13, 2023, and the game was made free-to-play on that date.
 Naraka: Bladepoint has sold more than 6 million copies globally since its launch in August 2021.

 Gameplay

-Naraka: Bladepoint sets its premise on "Morus Island" where heroes gather for battle.
-Players can queue up for either solo games or in trios and can choose from more than nine different characters, while each of those has two skills (F skill and Ultimate).
+Naraka: Bladepoint sets its premise on "Morus Island", "Holoroth" and "Perdoria" where heroes gather for battle.
+Players can queue up for either solo, duos or trios games and can choose from more than twenty-two (22) different characters, while each of those has two skills (F skill and Ultimate).

-In solo mode, players play alone, while in trio mode, players start the game with two other members in the same team to compete in the game.
+In solo mode, players play alone, in duos with a partner, while in trio mode, players start the game with two other members in the same team to compete in the game.
 After matching with enough players (maximum 60 players in one round), players choose characters with different skill set, called Heroes, to play.
 Finishing selecting heroes, players choose one spawn location on the map, and other teammates can choose to follow or spawn wherever they like.
 Once players are shown on the map, the team can search for weapons grapples, health or armors to equip them up.
 In the meantime, the team will have to pay attention to enemy squads showing up to avoid ambush.

 While players keep searching and fighting on the map, the safe zone in Naraka: Bladepoint will get smaller with a random center.
 However, players have time to prepare for the spreading of shadow corruption.
-There are multiple events in one round of the game, such as eliminating the targeted enemy, praying in front of a Buddhism, etc.
+There are multiple events in one round of the game, such as eliminating the targeted enemy, praying in front of a statue, surviving while marking yourself for the whole lobby to see you etc.